pluralsight/guides/in-review/sql/introduction-to-mongodb/article.md

 >
 ```

+Clearly our find operation has very complicated output.
+To the newbie reader, it makes no sense.

-The above output makes no sense.
-We aren't machines, are we?
-Let's try to format it.
-We can format it using the [`pretty()`](https://docs.mongodb.com/manual/reference/method/cursor.pretty/) function, which goes like:
+Let's try to format it using the [`pretty()`](https://docs.mongodb.com/manual/reference/method/cursor.pretty/) function, which goes like:

 ```language-javascript
 > db.students.find().pretty();